amsify42/php-typestruct/README.md

 ### 5. Rules
 #### Basic
 These are the basic types we can use for elements.
-It will check whether key exisy and its type.
+It will check whether key exist and its type.
 ```php
 export typestruct Sample {
     id: int,